Dentures – Lakeway, TX

 Take Back Your Smile with Lifelike Solutions

 The effects of tooth loss are more than skin-deep.
 In fact, rebuilding your smile via a full or partial denture can make huge improvements in your daily life.
 With the help of Drs.
 Winston and Daniel Eaddy as well as their state-of-the-art dentures, you can get back to smiling, eating and feeling confident around your friends, family and coworkers.
-It doesn’t matter if you’re missing a few teeth or an entire arch, our practice is fully-equipped to help you achieve a beautiful new smile.
-Contact our office to schedule your next appointment today to discuss tooth replacement with dentures in Lakeway, TX!
+It doesn’t matter if you’re missing a few teeth or an entire arch, our dental office is fully-equipped to help you achieve a beautiful new smile.
+Contact our dental office to schedule your next appointment today to discuss tooth replacement with dentures in Lakeway, TX!

 What are Dentures?

 A denture is a dental prosthetic designed to replace teeth.
 It’s made up of an acrylic, gum-colored base and porcelain teeth, which are fabricated in a dental lab.
 We only use the highest quality materials possible when creating your denture, ensuring that the most lifelike and comfortable restoration is made.
 Upon creation of your denture, you’ll get a chance to have it fitted by one of our dentists.
 If it doesn’t feel right, we’ll make adjustments and do everything possible to make sure your happy with your restoration.

 Full vs. Partial Dentures

 A full denture is designed to replace an entire arch at a time and uses the natural suction of the gums to stay in place.
 Keep in mind that the full denture is fully customized to fit your mouth exactly.
 It’s considered to be a quick and affordable way to replace many teeth at a time while still ensuring optimal function and comfort.